 Animal Law’s selection process includes review by two Submissions Editors and the Editor in Chief before a decision is made.
 We consider articles, essays, notes, comments, book reviews, and other scholarly works that are valuable to attorneys in corporate, governmental, non-profit, or private practice, as well as legislatures, the judiciary, policy-makers, students, and the interested public.

-Volume 20 of Animal Law has reached capacity and we are not currently accepting submissions.
-We will begin accepting submissions for volume 21 in the spring.
-Future submissions can be e-mailed to firstname.lastname@example.org.
+We are currently accepting submissions for volume 21.
+Future submissions can be e-mailed to email@example.com.

 E-mail is the preferred method.
 Alternatively, you can mail submissions to:

 Animal Law Review